Bvaio/mixed_messages/README.md

 ## Try to Make?

-+ Make this a Spy Game, where the game gives the message, and if the user answer right, they will catch the agent?
++ Make this a Spy Game, where the game gives the message, and if the user answer right, they'll catch the agent?

 + Make it a Fortune Teller Machine?

++ Make that Hunter title idea you took from Monster Hunter :upside_down_face:?